 2018 Notable Social Studies Trade Book for Young People, NCSSl

 2018 Orbis Pictus Award Honor Book for Outstanding Nonfiction, NCTE

 Resident food ethnographer for Google Food, Yondu Culinary Studio and Perkins School for the Blind, providing user insights and strategy.

 User Experience Researcher for food industry, including Sempio, Walmart Labs, Good Dog, BrightFarms, UMass Amherst.

 Member of Google Food Lab and speaker at food industry events including, Grain Gathering, Monterey Bay Aquarium, CIA’s Menu of Change, Oldways, Nutrition and Health, American Heart Association, Natural Expo West, National Cooperative Grocers.

 Co-founder of Readers to Eaters, an independent children’s book publisher with a mission to promote food literacy.
 Co-author of Roy Choi and the Street Food Remix, 2018 Sibert Award Honor for most distinguished informational book for children, about the Korean American chef who remixed the flavors of L.A with the Korean Taco and kickstarted the modern food truck industry, thereby revolutionizing American fast food.

 Previously, VP of Strategic Insights at The Hartman Group, leading qualitative research projects for Whole Foods Market, Safeway, Target, Starbucks’ Evolution Fresh, Dairy Management Inc, Kraft, Nestle, Hersey, Heinz, General Mills, Kellogg’s, PepsiCo and more.

-Grew up between Seoul Korea, Texas and California.
+Grew up between Seoul Korea, Austin Texas and San Francisco California.